holepunchto/hyperdrive/SPECIFICATION.md

 #### Multiplexed swarms

-Unlike BitTorrent wires can be reused to share multiple swarm which results in a smaller connection overhead when downloading or uploading multiple feeds shared between two peers.
+Unlike BitTorrent, wires can be reused to share multiple swarms which results in a smaller connection overhead when downloading or uploading multiple feeds shared between two peers.